cnu-infolab/cnu-infolab.github.io/index.md

 ## About InfoLab

-Our lab started at Jeonbuk National University in 2007 and moved to Chungnam National University in 2022.
+Our research interests are in the field of data management, including query processing and optimization, text processing, and graph matching and search.

-## News
+InfoLab started at Jeonbuk National University in 2007 and moved to Chungnam National University in 2022.